xStarbound/xStarbound/doc/lua/world.md

 #### `LiquidLevel` world.forceDestroyLiquid(`Vec2F` position)

-Identical to world.destroyLiquid but ignores tile protection.
+Identical to `world.destroyLiquid`, but ignores tile protection.

+**Note:** There is currently no equivalent server-side callback for forcibly destroying tiles.
+Instead, disable tile protection first, destroy the tiles in question with `world.damageTiles` or `world.damageTileArea`, then re-enable it.

 ---

 #### `EntityId` world.loadUniqueEntity(`String` uniqueId)

-Forces (synchronous) loading of the specified unique entity and returns its non-unique entity id or 0 if no such unique entity exists.
+Forces (synchronous) loading of the specified unique entity, and returns its non-unique entity ID, or `0` if no such unique entity exists.

 ---

 #### `void` world.setUniqueId(`EntityId` entityId, [`String` uniqueId])

-Sets the unique id of the specified entity to the specified unique id or clears it if no unique id is specified.
+Sets the unique ID of the specified entity to the specified unique ID, or clears it if no unique ID is specified.

 ---

 #### `ItemDescriptor` world.takeItemDrop(`EntityId` targetEntityId, [`EntityId` sourceEntityId])

 Takes the specified item drop and returns an `ItemDescriptor` of its contents or `nil` if the operation fails.
-If a source entity id is specified, the item drop will briefly animate toward that entity.
+If a source entity ID is specified, the item drop will briefly animate toward that entity.

 ---